hudson155/kairo/.github/pull_request_template.md

 - [ ] All code should be tested.
   API endpoints should be integration tested, and other complex code should be unit tested.
+- [ ] Frontend components should have Storybook stories.

 **Infrastructure changes:**